 Insomnia can be short-term (acute), or it can last a long time (chronic).
 It can also come and go, with periods of time when a person sleeps fine.
 Acute insomnia can last up to 3 months and often has a cause like stress.
 Insomnia is chronic when a person has sleep trouble at least 3 nights a week for a month or longer.
 Insomnia can last for years if you don't treat the cause.

 Causes of acute insomnia can include:

 - Major life stress (job loss or change, death of a loved one, divorce, moving)

 - Noise, light, or being too hot or too cold while you're trying to sleep

-- Some medications (such as those for colds, allergies, depression, high blood pressure, and asthma)
+- Some medications (including certain ones for colds, allergies, depression, high blood pressure, and asthma)

 - Changes to a normal sleep schedule (like jet lag or switching from a day shift to night shift, for example)

 Causes of chronic insomnia include:

 - Substances that interfere with sleep (alcohol, caffeine, nicotine)